syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Columns.md

 {% endhighlight %}
 {% endtabs %}

-Below code to set the `SfDataGrid.AutoSizeContoller` to apply the custom logic for fill mode.
+Below code to set the `SfDataGrid.AutoSizeController` to apply the custom logic for fill mode.
 {% tabs %}
 {% highlight c# %}
 this.sfDataGrid.AutoGenerateColumns = false;